Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 We saw the concept of pointers to zero-terminated ASCII strings in the last exercise.
 This time we will call **get_ascii_string()**, which returns pointer to a zero-terminated ASCII string typed in on the "Serial Monitor" window across the USB serial port.
 - Once again we use routines from https://www.arduino.cc/reference/en/language/functions/communication/serial/
 - I made a version of **get_ascii_string()** using only the following two routines.
 I thought it would be simple but it was surprisingly complicated.
+Eventually I got rid of this version.
   - Serial.available() - returns TRUE if there is a character that can be read
   - Serial.read() - reads one character
   - I thought I was avoiding the complexity of using something like Serial.readStringUntil() and having to explain the difference between a **String object** and a **char \*** pointer to a zero-terminated ASCII string.
+Unfortunately, the code was too complicated.
 - I gave up on that and rewrote it using the builtin **String object** capabilities and these routines:
   - Serial.setTimeout() - sets the timeout for routines like readStringUntil()
   - Serial.available() - returns TRUE if there is a character that can be read